Hiking Gear for Kids: What Do Kids Really Need?

 Hiking with Kids

 Look for shorter hikes with interesting features when picking out hikes to do with your kids.
+The length of the hike isn’t always the most important factor.

 To keep your kids engaged and having fun, think about planning hiking games like a nature-themed scavenger hunt or I Spy.